wristband-dev/aspnet-demo-app/README.md

 ### Architecture

-This Invotastic for Business demo app utilizes the [Backend for Frontend (BFF) pattern](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-backend-for-frontend-bff).
+This demo app utilizes the [Backend for Frontend (BFF) pattern](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-backend-for-frontend-bff).
 The C# server is responsible for:

 - Storing the client ID and secret.
 - Handling the OAuth2 authorization code flow redirections to and from Wristband during user login.